GoogleCloudPlatform/community/tutorials/prestashop-gke/index.md

 ## Objectives

-* Create a custom Prestashop docker image
+* Create a custom Prestashop Docker image.
-* Create a Cloud SQL instance
+* Create a Cloud SQL instance.
-* Create a GKE cluster
+* Create a GKE cluster.
-* Deploy a NFS server
+* Deploy an NFS server.
-* Deploy and scale Prestashop on GKE
+* Deploy and scale Prestashop on GKE.
-* Use GCE Ingress, Cloud Load Balancer and Cloud CDN
+* Use load balancing and Cloud CDN to manage traffic.

 ## Costs